azanebrain/system-setup/README.md

 - Turn on the Apache server and go to [http://localhost](http://localhost)
 - Make a new domain (such as mysite.dev)
 - Select that it is an addon domain, use the full filepath for the domain (/Users/me/Sites/mysite), under Advanced: add an entry to the host file
+- Default DB user is 'root' with password: 'mysql'